Killings of Aaron Danielson and Michael Reinoehl: Statements by officials

 Law enforcement officials did not state that Reinoehl fired at them before they opened fire but only that he drew a weapon.

-On September 17, authorities said that Reinoehl was found to have been armed with a .380-caliber handgun.
-They further said that a spent shell casing of that caliber was found in Reinoehl's vehicle and that a .22-caliber AR-15-style rifle, with its serial number removed, was located in a bag on the vehicle's front seat.
+On September 17, authorities said that Reinoehl was found to have been armed with a .380 caliber handgun.
+They further said that a spent shell case of that caliber was found in Reinoehl's vehicle and that a .22 caliber AR-15-style rifle, with its serial number removed, was located in a bag on the vehicle's front seat.
 According to the official investigators, Reinoehl was first fired on as he was leaving the apartment building.
 Reinoehl then ran to his station wagon, but he was unable to drive off as the vehicle was boxed in.
 Reinoehl then attempted to run off and was fired on by officers again.
 A spokesperson for the Sheriff's Office investigating the shooting said that notwithstanding witness reports saying that Reinoehl had appeared to be holding a rifle, he did not believe Reinoehl had in fact brandished his rifle.
 Ballistics reports on the handgun would become available in two or three months' time.

 Witness video shows officers attempting to perform CPR on Reinoehl.
 The aftermath of the shooting was recorded on video and posted on the internet.